Are you tired of traditional welding methods that are slow, inefficient, and prone to defects? Look no further than laser welding technology.

 Keep reading to learn more about the latest advancements in laser welding technology.

 Compared to traditional welding methods, laser welding (as illustrated in Figure 1) offers several advantages, including:

 - Centralized and adjustable energy density

-- No contact with the welded workpiece
+- No physical contact with the workpiece being welded

 - High welding efficiency

 As a result, laser welding is widely used in equipment manufacturing industries such as automobiles, ships, and aerospace, and is expanding into new material processing applications.